(Editor's note: This story was originally published on Aug. 11, 2020 and has been updated to reflect current events.)

 "JAW & DISORDER," the New York Post screamed on its back page.

 The safest place for a quarterback, other than his own home, is supposed to be the locker room, where he stands on a figurative pedestal as the leader of the team.
-Five years ago, the sanctity of the Jets' locker room was shattered in a shocking way that transcended sports and returned the star-crossed franchise to -- ahem -- punchline status.
+But in the summer of 2015, the sanctity of the Jets' locker room was shattered in a shocking way that transcended sports and returned the star-crossed franchise to -- ahem -- punchline status.
 As late-night talk-show host Conan O'Brien joked in his monologue, "The Jets finally get a player who can hit and they release him."

 Enemkpali, a 260-pound linebacker selected in the sixth round of the 2014 draft, was cut immediately by Bowles.
 Smith underwent surgery to repair his jaw, which was fractured in two places.
 He spent the rest of the 2015 season on the bench as the team flourished without him.
 Veteran quarterback Ryan Fitzpatrick, acquired in an offseason trade, replaced Smith and led the Jets to a 10-6 record, their last winning season.